alshdjv/NetflixCloneUIKit/README.md

 You can find this tutor in https://www.linkedin.com/in/amrhossam96/

 This application is being developed for educational purposes.
 I want to improve my skills and knowledge in development.
+I configured some of the codes and structures in my personal views.

 Besides, application is developed using the UIKit (no storyboard) framework programmatically.
 SDK & Frameworks: Swift5, Design Patterns, OOP, UIKit, MVVM architecture, Core Data, SnapKit, Networking.